adopted-ember-addons/ember-data-factory-guy/README.md

 Only thing you need to know:

--> "This is way better then mirage."
+-> "This is way better than mirage."